Prompting-Fake-Reviews/Supplemental-Material-for-Zero-Shot-Prompting-and-Prompt-Engineering-for-Fake-Review-Generation/README.md

 # Dataset Description

-Each CSV file contains the GPT-generated reviews together with calculated during the experiments.
+Each CSV file contains the GPT-generated reviews together with calculated metrics during the experiments.

 | Variable | Description |
 |----------|-------------|